jdong-sw/rbe595-humanoid-robotics/README.md

 Where:
  - radius: radius of the desired circle in meters
- - \# steps: number of steps to take to complete the circle
+ - \# steps: number of steps to take to complete the circle (recommend at least 12)

 The robot will then walk in a counter-clockwise circle of the given radius in the given number of steps.